LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-project-aims.md

 * SQLite upstream promise: LumoSQL will not fork SQLite, and will offer 100% compatibility with SQLite by default, and contribute to SQLite where possible

-* Developer contract: LumoSQL will have stable APIs for features found in multiple unrelated SQLite downstream projects: backends, frontends, encryption, networking and more
+* Developer contract: LumoSQL will have stable APIs ([Application Programming Interfaces](https://en.wikipedia.org/wiki/Application_programming_interface#Libraries_and_frameworks)) for features found in multiple unrelated SQLite downstream projects: backends, frontends, encryption, networking and more.

-* Devops contract: LumoSQL will reduce risk by making it possible to omit compliation of many features, and will have stable ABIs so as to not break dynamically-linked applications.
+* Devops contract: LumoSQL will reduce risk by making it possible to omit compliation of many features, and will have stable ABIs ([Application Binary Interfaces](https://en.wikipedia.org/wiki/Application_binary_interface))so as to not break dynamically-linked applications.

 * Ecosystem creation: LumoSQL will offer consolidated contact, code curation, bug tracking, licensing, and community communications across all these features from